 Most PSPs develop a survey questionnaire (electronic and paper-based) to gather uncertainties.
 This is usually promoted widely by the PSP, including by partners distributing to their members and other interested parties.
 The Steering Group needs to consider how the survey can meet the needs of specific participants.
 This might include: those at a different stage of illness, such as acute or long term; or participants of a particular age, for example children or adults, or how it can meet the needs of both clinicians and patients.

-Examples of questionnaires used can be seen in the Key Documents sections of many of the PSPs on the JLA website including for the Anaesthesia and Perioperative Care PSP, Mesothelioma PSP, Parkinson’s PSP, Broken Bones in Older People PSP, Physiotherapy PSP.
+Examples of questionnaires used can be seen in the Key Documents sections of many of the PSPs on the JLA website including for the Anaesthesia and Perioperative Care PSP, Heart Failure PSP, Parkinson’s PSP, Post Mastectomy Breast Reconstruction (Canada) PSP, Adult Social Work PSP, Broken Bones in Older People PSP, Stroke PSP, and the Physiotherapy PSP.

 It is important to ensure that:

 - information and surveys are clearly written, in language accessible to all, regardless of how familiar they are with medical terminology

 - participation can take place electronically or by post (freepost if possible)